rab97/ParallelGraphColoring/DOCUMENTATION.md

 In this way the thread that first completes the assigment of its vertices will wait until the last thread inserts the found indipendent set into the mis and clear it for the next iteration.

+## Tools

+### Splitter
+The `Splitter` class is used to split a range into equal parts.
+This is useful to equally assign each threads a set of vertices to work on.
+`VectorSplitter` is applied to vectors and its main function is the one to return a span (supported with `span.hpp`) for the given thread.

+###Memory
+The `Memory` class is used to monitoring the memory usage of the different executions when the programm is running.
+Its main function is to compute the actual memory usage of the program (before a single algorithm runs) and the total memory usage after algorithm execution.
+The single memory usage of the given algorithm is computed by the `stop()` method that returns the difference between the total memory usage and the current one.

+All this was possible through the use of `ifstream` library and `proc/self/statm` that shows some information about the running process, including data size occupied.

+###OutputCsv
+The `OutputCsv` is a simple class that writes on a `.csv` file the results obtained for each given graph.

+## Resolve
+The `Resolve` class is used to run both single algorithms (with all chosen thread) and general simulation with all algorithms (and their threads).

+In the class there is also the computation of the time elapsed for eaxh execution, performed with `crono` library.

 # Experimental Evaluation

 All the algorithms and the graph implementation are run and tested.
 The performace of each algorithm are evaluated